kartikigaikwad/Health-Club-Management-System-And-Scheduling-Database/README.md

 The system uses an AVL tree as the data structure to store and maintain the records of members and trainers.
 Each member and trainer record is represented as a node in the AVL tree.
 The AVL tree provides efficient insertion, deletion, and search operations while maintaining a balanced tree structure.

 # Skills Used
-1.Programming Language: C
+1.Programming Language: C.
-2.Data Structures: AVL TREE
+2.Data Structures: AVL TREE.
-3.Algorithm design and implementation
+3.Algorithm design and implementation.
-4.Sorting and searching techniques
+4.Sorting and searching techniques.
-5.Menu-driven user interface
+5.Menu-driven user interface.
-6.Error handling and validation
+6.Error handling and validation.
-7.Problem-solving and logical thinking
+7.Problem-solving and logical thinking.